jomichaelis/nextcloud-users-from-excel/README.md

 - language

 ## Install
-It is recommended to use venv to create an environment just for this project, but to necessary.
+It is recommended to use venv to create an environment just for this project, but not necessary.

 ```sh
 pip install requirements.txt